smart-data-models/dataModel.STAT-DCAT-AP/Distribution/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **This is a distribution belonging ot a dataset according to the STAT-DCAT-AP standard 1.0.1**
-version: 0.0.2
+version: 0.0.3
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `Type[string]`: This property links to a type of the Distribution, e.g. that it is a visualisation  .
-Model: [http://www.w3.org/2000/01/rdf-schema#Resource](http://www.w3.org/2000/01/rdf-schema#Resource)- `accessUrl[array]`: This property contains a URL that gives access to a Distribution of the Dataset.
+Model: [http://www.w3.org/2000/01/rdf-schema#Resource](http://www.w3.org/2000/01/rdf-schema#Resource)- `accessURL[array]`: This property contains a URL that gives access to a Distribution of the Dataset.
 The resource at the access URL may contain information about how to get the Dataset  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
 For example, Spain  .
 Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
 	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
 Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
 	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
 Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
 	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government